Advantage Solutions Names COO of Branded Services and Chief Digital Officer

-/EIN News/ -- IRVINE, Calif., March 29, 2023 (GLOBE NEWSWIRE) -- Advantage Solutions Inc. (NASDAQ: ADV) (“Advantage” or the “Company”), a leading provider of outsourced sales and marketing services to consumer goods manufacturers and retailers, today announced the hires of Jack Pestello as chief operating officer of branded services and Francesco Tinto as chief digital officer, both reporting to Advantage CEO Dave Peacock.
+IRVINE, Calif., March 29, 2023 (GLOBE NEWSWIRE) -- Advantage Solutions Inc. ADV ("Advantage" or the "Company"), a leading provider of outsourced sales and marketing services to consumer goods manufacturers and retailers, today announced the hires of Jack Pestello as chief operating officer of branded services and Francesco Tinto as chief digital officer, both reporting to Advantage CEO Dave Peacock.

 Pestello joins Advantage with 30 years of global retail experience, including building and executing innovative merchandising programs.
 As COO of branded services, Pestello will lead Advantage Sales, which provides industry-leading headquarter sales services, retail services and business process outsourcing for brands and retailers across all channels of trade in the U.S. and Canada.
 He most recently served as a senior advisor in Boston Consulting Group's consumer practice, partnering primarily with retail and manufacturing CEOs on growth strategies, operational and organizational design, merchandising, sustainability and product development.
 Pestello was previously an executive vice president and chief merchandising officer at Big Lots, where he led the omnichannel merchant team and was responsible for buying, planning, financial services, pricing and promotions.
 He spent seven years with Walmart, where as senior vice president and general manager for grocery, he oversaw a $66 billion omnichannel portfolio across the company's largest merchandise division and was honored as a Walmart "SVP of the Year."
 His global experience includes serving as the head of trade for Woolworth's Australia Limited, where he led the grocery team for Australia's largest supermarket business and managed and sourced the private brand portfolio.
 Pestello's early career includes 20 years at Daymon in roles leading new business development, international operations and private brands.